Skip to content

 • Woodpecker steps run inside containers.

-• Use the host's real reachable address instead.
-In this setup, the preferred address is the WireGuard IP 10.23.0.1.
+• Use the target host's real reachable address instead.

-The pipeline intentionally deploys via SSH into a host checkout instead of using host-path volumes inside Woodpecker steps.
-That keeps the repo compatible with non-trusted Woodpecker project settings and matches the existing deployment scripts more naturally.
+The pipeline intentionally deploys via SSH into a host checkout instead of using host-path volumes or the host Docker socket inside Woodpecker steps.
+That keeps the repo compatible with non-trusted Woodpecker project settings and ensures a push cannot escalate to Docker-daemon (root) access on the CI agent host.
+Image assembly happens only on the target host, pinned to the exact pushed commit.

 Operational notes:

-• MEO_SSH_KEY should be a one-line base64 encoding of the private deploy key content
+• SSH keys should be one-line base64 encodings of the private deploy key content

 • manual reruns are allowed in addition to push-triggered runs